DOD Should Take Steps to Strengthen Management of the Civil Reserve Air Fleet Program

 Agency Affected: Department of Defense

 Comments: In written comments on a draft of this report, DOD did not agree with the recommendation to conduct risk assessments regarding the declining charter passenger capability and the lack of an outsized cargo capability as part of the Civil Reserve Air Fleet, but partially agreed with that part of the recommendation to develop policies and procedures to mitigate any identified risks.
-There is no change this status.
+According to DOD officials, U.S. Transportation Command and Air Mobility Command are fully engaged in a Civil Reserve Air Fleet study that includes the development of mitigation strategies to address declining business in commercial passenger and cargo charter segments.
+However, as of September 2013, DOD could not provide a completed study, or evidence that confirmed it had developed mitigation strategies.

 Recommendation: To assist DOD with management of the CRAF program, and to strengthen the effectiveness of the critical partnership between DOD and the U.S. commercial air carrier industry and the management of the CRAF program to achieve its objectives, the Secretary of Defense should direct the Under Secretary of Defense for Acquisition, Technology and Logistics (Transportation Policy) to develop policy that (1) establishes enforcement guidelines for the basic CRAF business rules, to include intent, objectives, and measures of effectiveness mechanisms; (2) establishes incentives, objectives and measures of effectiveness required to ensure modernization of the CRAF fleets; (3) establishes and describes oversight mechanisms by which DOD will monitor how peacetime airlift business is distributed to ensure that its CRAF incentive program is working as intended; and (4) establishes and describes the mechanisms by which DOD includes CRAF participants to provide comments on pending program decisions and in information sharing, and that includes objectives and measures of effectiveness of these activities.